 - vegetables: Bell peppers, broccoli, carrots, spinach, zucchini

-- Seasoning: Low-sodium soy sauce, black pepper, chili flakes.
+- Seasoning: Low-sodium soy sauce, black pepper, and chilli flakes.

 They all help increase the nutrient density and digestibility.